(deadline for nominations: May 31, 2022)

 The application form

 The applicant should not have passed the age of 35, as a rule.
 Justified exceptions are permitted.
-The German Pattern Recognition Prize of 5000 euros honors the work of young scientists that is thematically complete in itself and that has led to discernible progress in the respective field of work.
+The German Pattern Recognition Award honors the work of young scientists that is thematically complete in itself and that has led to discernible progress in the respective field of work.
 A paper can gain the desired significance both through viable theoretical knowledge and through its proven practical applicability.
 In item 5, this progress should be explained and defined relative to the state of the art.
 The entry should state what is significant about the paper, what the problem and the independent contribution to the solution consist of, and which published research it carries forward.

 A short laudation in English (40 – 80 words) acknowledging the innovative contribution should be written under item 5.2.